toyota-m2k/bind-it/README.md

 # Bind It

 Android platform has a View - ViewModel binding system called `DataBinding`.
-Some programmer came from WPF/UWP world (... it' me) may feel it very poor and mysterious.
+Some programmers came from WPF/UWP world (... it' me) may feel it very poor and mysterious.
 View - ViewModel binding in WPF/UWP is straight forward and go as planned in most cases.
 But DataBinding in Android is not.
-Some properties won't be bound, KAPT generates errors beyond my comprehension, the code working yesterday is not working today, ...
+Some properties won't be bound, KAPT generates errors beyond my comprehension, the code working yesterday does not work today, ...
 I'm tired to use it, and gave up it... but, I want to use some binding mechanism like WPF...
 I have made it by myself.
-This library contains several classes for data-view bindings and a little utilities for them.
+This library contains several classes for data-view bindings and utilities for them.

 ## Use Bind-It